(Nashville, Tennessee, February 19, 1890 – Nashville, August 12, 1959)1

 On November 3, 1917, after a month of classes at Oxford, most of the detachment, including Parrish, were sent to Grantham in Lincolnshire to attend gunnery school at Harrowby Camp—the men were in a holding pattern until the R.F.C. could find places for them at squadrons.
 Fifty men were able to leave Grantham on November 19, 1917, to start flying training, but Parrish was among those who remained at Harrowby Camp until early December and completed both two-week machine gun courses, the first on the Vickers, the second on the Lewis machine gun.

 No. 37 Squadron R.A.F., commanded at the time by Frederick William Honnet, was a home defense squadron charged with protecting London during German air attacks from the east.
-Its headquarters was at The Grange, just west of the small village of Woodham Mortimer, and its three flights were based at airfields that had been constructed at nearby Stow Maries, Goldhanger, and Rochford.
+Its headquarters was at The Grange, just west of the small village of Woodham Mortimer, and its three flights were based at nearby Stow Maries and Goldhanger.
 The squadron had on hand B.E.12s, single-seat aircraft designed for reconnaissance and bombing, as well as B.E.2d’s and B.E.2e’s, two-seat biplanes that had been used operationally through early 1917 for the same purposes, but which now served mainly as training aircraft.8 It may have been while he was stationed in Essex that Parrish acquired “a small piece of the wing of the second German airplane brought down on English soil.”9 During a raid by German bombers in the early hours of December 6, 1918, two Gothas were shot down, one in Kent and one near Rochford (second Oxford detachment member Uel Thomas McCurry, training at Rochford at this time, mentions enclosing fabric from this plane in a letter home.10)

-Assuming Parrish’s training at No. 37 Squadron was like Leach’s, he would have flown a number of hours in B.E.2e’s piloted by men from No. 37 and then been ready to fly the same type of plane solo.
-I find no official record of Parrish’s further training, but clues are provided by two newspaper articles from mid-April 1918, both apparently based on information contained in a letter Parrish wrote to his parents.
-One states that “Two others who were with [Parrish] during the first stages of his training at Champlain [sic], Ill., are still with him and they have been together throughout their English training.”11 This would suggest that Parrish, like Leach, was transferred at the end of January 1918 from No. 37 Squadron to No. 5 Training Depot Station near Stamford, where he could have continued training on B.E.2e’s before moving on to B.E.12s and then R.E.8s.
+Assuming Parrish’s training at No. 37 Squadron was like that of Leach, whose pilot’s flying log book is extant, he would have flown a number of hours in B.E.2e’s piloted by men from No. 37 and then been ready to fly the same type of plane solo.
+I find no official record of Parrish’s further training.
+However, a newspaper article from mid-April 1918, apparently based on Parrish’s letters home, states that “Two others who were with [Parrish] during the first stages of his training at Champlain [sic], Ill., are still with him and they have been together throughout their English training.”11 This would suggest that Parrish and Schlotzhauer, like the better-documented Leach, were transferred at the end of January 1918 from No. 37 Squadron to No. 5 Training Depot Station near Stamford, where they could have continued training on B.E.2e’s before moving on to B.E.12s and then R.E.8s.
+He probably, like Leach, started training on DH.9s and DH.4s in March.

-Parrish progressed reasonably rapidly in his training, and by early March 1918 he had qualified for his commission as a first lieutenant.
-The recommendation was forwarded to Washington on March 16, 1918.13 The confirming cable was dated April 6, 1918, and Parrish was placed on active service on April 23, 1918.14
+Parrish evidently progressed reasonably rapidly in his training; by early March 1918 he had qualified for his commission as a first lieutenant.
+The recommendation was forwarded to Washington on March 16, 1918.12 The confirming cable was dated April 6, 1918, and Parrish was placed on active service on April 23, 1918.13

-Sometime in April 1918 Parrish, perhaps taking R.A.F. graduation leave, appears to have spent time in London where he encountered his cousin by marriage, Clarence Couch Elebash.
-Elebash, a graduate of Virginia Military Institute who had gone on to receive a medical degree from Tulane University, had sailed for Europe shortly after Parrish and was apparently involved in treating men during the German March Offensive.15 He was afterwards admitted to the Prince of Wales Hospital in London.
-Information reached Alabama that he had been wounded; Parrish was able to reassure relatives that “Dr. Elebash is recuperating from a breakdown, brought on by two weeks’ unceasing strain and work during a recent offensive, and that he is able to do the sights of London and is improving satisfactorily.”16
+Sometime in April 1918 Parrish, perhaps taking R.A.F. graduation leave, spent time in London where he encountered his cousin by marriage, Clarence Couch Elebash.
+Elebash, a graduate of Virginia Military Institute who had gone on to receive a medical degree from Tulane University, had sailed for Europe shortly after Parrish and was apparently involved in treating men during the German March Offensive.14 He was afterwards admitted to the Prince of Wales Hospital in London.
+Rumors reached Alabama that he had been wounded; Parrish was able to reassure relatives that “Dr. Elebash is recuperating from a breakdown, brought on by two weeks’ unceasing strain and work during a recent offensive, and that he is able to do the sights of London and is improving satisfactorily.”15

-Parrish reported to the 8th Aero on September 13, 1918.18 Seven men from the second Oxford detachment had already been with the 8th Aero for nearly a month: Newton Philo Bevin, Edward Addison Griffiths, Anker Christian Jensen, Uel Thomas McCurry, Edward Russell Moore, John Howard Raftery, and Hilary Baker Rex.
+On September 13, 1918, Parrish reported to the U.S. 8th Aero Squadron.22 Seven men from the second Oxford detachment had already been with the 8th Aero for nearly a month: Newton Philo Bevin, Edward Addison Griffiths, Anker Christian Jensen, McCurry, Edward Russell Moore, John Howard Raftery, and Rex.

-The 8th Aero was an observation squadron flying American built DH-4s.19 On the last day of August, in preparation for the St. Mihiel Offensive, the squadron had been assigned to the IV Corps Air Service of the American First (and at that time only) Army; they were stationed at Ourches-sur-Meuse, about eight miles due west of Toul.20
+The 8th Aero was an observation squadron flying DH-4s.23 On the last day of August, in preparation for the St. Mihiel Offensive, the squadron had been assigned to the IV Corps Air Service of the American First (and at that time only) Army; they were stationed at Ourches-sur-Meuse, about eight miles due west of Toul.24

-The IV Corps Air Service did not participate in the Meuse-Argonne Offensive, but remained initially at Ourches.22 On September 29, 1918, IV Corps squadrons, including the 8th Aero, moved a few miles east to Gengault aerodrome near Toul.
-From there the 8th Aero flew extensive photographic missions as well as voluntary bombing missions.23 “One of the duties assigned at this time was to photograph the entire Corps front to a depth of ten kilometers, an area of about six hundred square kilometers.”24
+The IV Corps Air Service did not participate in the Meuse-Argonne Offensive, but remained initially at Ourches.26 On September 29, 1918, IV Corps squadrons, including the 8th Aero, moved a few miles east to Gengoult aerodrome near Toul.
+From there the 8th Aero flew extensive photographic missions as well as voluntary bombing missions.27 “One of the duties assigned at this time was to photograph the entire Corps front to a depth of ten kilometers, an area of about six hundred square kilometers.”28

 A photo mission was scheduled to take a strip of German territory important in the eyes of our army, but early morning clouds and drizzle seemed to prophecy a dead day. . . .
 Around lunch-time, encouraged by a bit of blue sky here and there Lieut.
 Moore the flight leader decided to chance it. . . and three machines taxied onto the field in position, Moore pilot and [Gardner Philip] Allen observer in the leading machine containing the camera, Parrish and Hobbs in the left-hand protection machine, and Raftery and [John Harold] Mulherin in the right-hand protection machine.
 After five minutes wait the fourth bus still persisted in spouting water from its leaky radiator so Moore, determined on braving the Huns with only three planes, waved his hand.
 Three throttles opened together, and three D H 4’s bounded across the field and up into the air. . . . when at Pont-a-Mousson Moore sighted eight Fokkers coming in from Metz, he cocked his guns once more to make sure and continued North up the [Moselle] river.
 Our formation at the required 10,000 feet manoeuvered to directly over Arnauville [sic; sc.
 Arnaville], the starting-point, and the Huns manoeuvred toward our formation.
 As our formation turned N.E. they came over on top, turning behind to follow at about 500 yds. . . . the Hun leader dived.
 He came in pretty close behind the formation, pulled up and let loose with both guns.
 On Moore’s machine a landing wire snapped on one side of him, a flying wire waved in the breeze on the other side and his elevators received a shower of bullets.
 Disregarding these white streaks of tracers shooting by on all sides, Moore kept directly on his course and Allen in the observers cockpit without making a move toward his guns to defend himself continued snapping his pictures and changing plates. . . .

-On October 23, 1918, the 8th Aero moved once again, this time about ten miles northeast to Saizerais where, again, they undertook voluntary bombing missions.28 The 8th was now part of the Air Service of the recently formed Second Army, whose proposed task—cut short by the armistice—“was to begin a general offensive leading to the capture of Metz and the gateway into Germany proper.”29 On October 25, 1918, the 354th Aero Squadron, an observation squadron preparing to become operational, also moved to Saizerais to work with the Second Army, and Parrish, along with Hobbs and Newton Philo Beven of the second Oxford detachment and Albert Cyril Rothwell of the first, was among the experienced officers from the 8th Aero immediately assigned to it.30 The 354th, like the 8th, appears not to have preserved records of individual missions, but their squadron history provides a general description of their activities:
+On October 23, 1918, the 8th Aero moved once again, this time about ten miles northeast to Saizerais where, again, they undertook voluntary bombing missions.32 The 8th was now part of the Air Service of the recently formed Second Army, whose proposed task—cut short by the armistice—“was to begin a general offensive leading to the capture of Metz and the gateway into Germany proper.”33 On October 25, 1918, the 354th Aero Squadron, an observation squadron preparing to become operational, also moved to Saizerais to work with the Second Army, and Parrish, with his observer Hobbs, as well as Bevin of the second Oxford detachment and Albert Cyril Rothwell of the first, were among the experienced officers from the 8th Aero immediately assigned to it.34 The 354th, like the 8th, appears not to have preserved records of individual missions, but their squadron history provides a general description of their activities:

 (For complete bibliographic entries, please consult the list of works and web pages cited.)

 1 Parrish’s place and date of birth are taken from Ancestry.com, U.S., World War I Draft Registration Cards, 1917–1918, record for Albert Elliott Parrish.
 His place and date of death are taken from “Bert Parrish, National Life Ex-Aide, Dies.”
-This obituary is also the source of the photo, the only one of Parrish I have been able to locate thus far.
+The photo is a detail from a panoramic photo of ground school students at the University of Illinois taken August 16, 1917.
+I am grateful to Craig Parrish, a grandson of Albert Elliott Parrish, for the identification.

 2 For information on Parrish’s family, I have consulted documents available at Ancestry.com as well as Boyd, The Parrish Family.